zilliztech/zdoc/reference/api/python/python/PyMilvusLegacy/PyMilvusLegacy-Partition/Partition-query.md

         A valid timestamp.

-        If this parameter is set,  executes the query only if all entities inserted before this timestamp are visible to query nodes.
+        If this parameter is set, Zilliz Cloud executes the query only if all entities inserted before this timestamp are visible to query nodes.

         <Admonition type="info" icon="📘" title="Notes">